 Would you believe I also go to the store without a list? *Gasp*

-I will share with you my 5 tips for having healthy meals every night without a plan.
+I will share with you my 5 tips for cooking from scratch every night without a plan.

 1. Always have meat thawing in the refrigerator.